codexive-zech/awesome-npm-packages-for-developers/README.md

 - [React Spinners](https://www.npmjs.com/package/react-spinners)

-  > React Spinners is a collection of loading spinners for React.js.
+  > React Spinners is a library that provides a set of components for building loading spinners in React.
+It is a popular choice among developers because it offers a simple API and supports many different use cases.

 - [Recharts](https://www.npmjs.com/package/recharts)